groupdocs-signature/GroupDocs.Signature-Products/content/signature/java/search/pdf.en.md

 ############################# Steps ############################
 steps:
     enable: true
-    title: "Steps for adding Metadata to PDF in Java"
+    title: "Steps for Searching for Signatures in PDF using Java"
     content: |
-      [GroupDocs.Signature](/signature/java/) makes it easy for Java developers to add metadata details to PDF files from within their applications by implementing a few easy steps.
+      [GroupDocs.Signature](/signature/java/) provides a powerful engine to search for any digital signatures within PDF files.
+Java developers can easily enhance their applications with our solution.

-      1. Load PDF with an instance of {{TextMetadata}} class.
+      1. Provide the PDF file path for signature search.
-      2. Use {{TextMetadataAddProperties}} method to add the properties.
+      2. Use TextSearchOptions to refine the search results.
-      3. Use a predicate to find desired metadata properties.
+      3. Execute the Search method to obtain the results.
-      4. Save the changes back in PDF format.
+      4. Analyze the list of found signatures.

     code:
       platform: "net"